Princesseuh/erika.florist/README.md

 #### Performance

 - Pages should be as lightweight as possible.
 A page shouldn't initially weight more than 2mb.
 Heavy content such as images or embeds should be lazy-loaded when possible, otherwise, only loaded on interaction or through a link.
 Pages should load under 200-300ms on a fast internet and under 2s on much slower internet connections.
 All in all, that means that:
 - Javascript should only be ever used for progressive enhancements or if there's no alternative.
-  Apart from a few exceptions (such as the catalogue), the website should work with Javascript disabled or not loaded yet.
+The website should work with Javascript disabled or not loaded yet.
 In cases where that isn't possible, an alternative experience albeit not as complete should be provided

 #### Accessibility